derektypist/dc-and-crossfilter/README.md

+# DCJS and CrossfilterJS

-Welcome to DCJS and CrossfilterJS
+Welcome to DCJS and CrossfilterJS.

 ## Types of Charts